African Adventure in Botswana

-Deadline to book - February 15th, 2020 or before.
-Space in lodges is very limited in Africa.
+Deadline to book - ASAP!
+Space in lodges is extremely limited in Africa, now more than ever.
 It's a first-come basis.

-Please note: Payment must be made in full 90 days prior to the date of departure.
+Please note: The remaining 80% payment must be made in full 90 days prior to the date of departure.

-Our exclusive program welcomes a maximum of 13 travelers with a minimum capacity at 10.
+Our exclusive program welcomes a maximum of 13 travelers with a minimum capacity of 10.